RealOrko/sql-d/docs/configuration.md

 };
 ```

-This configuration is used in our [Dockerfile](https://github.com/RealOrko/sql-d/blob/master/Dockerfile) definition.

 ### With `appsettings.json`

 This is the default scaled out configuration of a sql-d cluster build/running `sql-d.ui`.
 You can add this json as an appsettings.json file.
 Please make sure it is always copied to the output directory.